vanhoangkha/Networking-fundamentals/Day64_REST_APIs.md

 - The HTTP request can include additional headers which pass additional information to the server.

-Check the list at  https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers
+Check the list at  HTTPS://developer.mozilla.org/en-US/docs/Web/HTTP/Headers

 ![image](https://github.com/psaumur/CCNA/assets/106411237/010f553f-971d-49d8-be1b-dd0eff5854ac)

-- An example would be an ACCEPT header, which informs the server about the types(s) of data that can be sent back to the client.
+- An example would be an ACCEPT Header, which informs the server about the types(s) of data that can be sent back to the client.
-    - Example: **Accept: application/json** or **Accept: application/xml**
+    - Example: **Accept: application/JSON** or **Accept: application/XML**

-- You can also view standard HTTP header fields with some examples at https://en.wikipedia.org/wiki/List_of_HTTP_header_fields
+- You can also view standard HTTP Header fields with some examples at HTTPS://en.wikipedia.org/wiki/List_of_HTTP_header_fields

 - When a REST client makes an API call (request) to a REST server, it will send an HTTP request like the one above